 A Board Certified Specialist in appellate practice, Charles Coble handles complex business litigation and appeals across a range of courts and jurisdictions.
 He has represented businesses and individuals in a wide variety of matters at the trial and appellate levels, including bet-the-company litigation, franchise disputes, intellectual property matters, and class actions.
+Among other honors and awards, Charles is recognized as a "Band 1" practitioner in Litigation: Appellate by Chambers USA (2022).

 Charles has handled numerous complex business litigation cases in federal court and the North Carolina Business Court.
 His experience includes cases involving significant contract disputes, allegation of fraud and unfair and deceptive trade practices, complex agreements between large companies and governments (including the multi-billion-dollar Master Settlement Agreement between 52 US States and territories and tobacco company signatories), franchise issues and the ownership and licensing of copyrights and trademarks.
 He has also advised clients on internal investigations on a range of issues, including investigations for public companies.